 Pups of the year are another category of vulnerable wolves.
 They stay alone from the age of 15-20 days until they start to move with the parents (i.e. from mid-May until mid-September).
 During these months wolf pups can easily be killed by lynxes.

-Moreover, we got convinced that an adult lynx – especially a big male – can win a fight from any lone wolf.
+Moreover, we got convinced that an adult lynx, especially a big male can win a fight from any lone wolf.
 We photo-documented a fight between a not very big and quite old male lynx (older than 8 years) and a (not small) adult male wolf.
 The lynx threw the wolf on its back, attacking it’s belly.
 Obviously the lynx won the fight and most likely the wolf died from his injuries.
-Before the fight we photographed this easily recognizable wolf frequently, a few hours after the fight the clearly wounded wolf was photographed one more last time.
+Before the fight we photographed this easily recognizable wolf frequently, five minutes after the fight the clearly wounded wolf was photographed one more last time.

 So, by near consideration lynxes have plenty of opportunities to kill wolves.